GoogleCloudPlatform/community/tutorials/on-beyond-magpie0.md

 # On Beyond Magpie, Part 0: Setup and API exploration

 The Advanced Placement Computer Science A program provides the [Magpie lab](http://media.collegeboard.com/digitalServices/pdf/ap/ap-compscia-magpie-lab-student-guide.pdf) for students to practice using basic control structures to parse user input as part of a chatbot.
 This tutorial is designed to be an additional enrichment exercise (typically used after the AP exam) to go beyond  basic parsing and instead use [Google's Cloud Natural Language API][nlp], a pretrained machine learning model that will do text analysis for the user.
 The lab demonstrates how to use the Cloud Natural Language API to extend the Magpie lab.

 This tutorial is written for an audience of CS teachers who are exposing their students to REST-ful APIs in general and the Cloud Natural Language API specifically, but should be usable by any interested party.

 The NLP API provides a variety of functionalities that can be used in different ways:

-* Sentiment analysis:  This is perhaps the easiest to add to Magpie: taken text, the API will return its sentiment and the strength of that sentiment.
+* Sentiment analysis:  This is perhaps the easiest to add to Magpie: given text, the API will return its sentiment and the strength of that sentiment.
 The Magpie can then respond if a user's comments seem exceptionally positive or negative.
 * Entity analysis: The API will analyze the text for known entities (like France, Paris,or Eiffel Tower) and provide links to appropriate Wikipedia articles.
 Make the Magpie exceptionally smart using the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) to find out much more about entities.
 * Syntax analysis: Magpie does very simple syntax analysis.
 The Cloud Natural Language API does full analysis of sentences.

 This exercise shows you how to prepare to use the Cloud Natural Language API for use in programs and illustrates how to introduce it to a class using web-based tools.
 If you are only going to use the web-based tools, you can skip the Prerequisites and Authentication sections.

 ## Prerequisites